Cardiotoxicity and other adverse events associated with mitoxantrone treatment for MS

 Retrospective review of patients treated with mitoxantrone by

-standard protocol was conducted.The maximum cumulative dose
+standard protocol was conducted.The maximum cumulative dose was

-measured with regular multiple-gated acquisition (MUGA) scans;
+with regular multiple-gated acquisition (MUGA) scans; blood cell

 All 163 patients (58% women) treated with mitoxantrone from 1999 to 2007 were reviewed.
 Mean baseline age was 41.9 (SD 10.8) years, cumulative dose was 59.7 (SD 26.0) mg/m2, and median follow-up duration was 14 months (maximum 6.5 years).
 By study end, 14% developed de novo cardiotoxicity (grade ≥ 2) as measured by decreased LVEF, 27% neutropenia (grade ≥ 1), 15% anemia (grade ≥ 1), and 15% liver toxicity (grade ≥ 1).
 Possible predictors of adverse events included sex, age, disease duration, and cumulative dose; only women exposed to a higher cumulative dose were at a greater risk of anemia (adjusted odds ratio 1.26, 95% confidence interval 1.08–1.48 per 10 mg/m2).